rlee32/sorted-2-opt/readme.txt

-This is meant to improve poor tours.
 Segments are sorted by size, and first-improvement 2-opt is run on the largest segments.
 Initially, the work complexity is probablistically O(n).
 But as the local optimum is reached, the runtime will approach O(n ^ 2).
 The initial segment sort is of course O(n * log(n)).
-As O(n ^2) is approached, the program can be recompiled using randomized iteration through segments.

-This is intended to initialize tours for further optimization with fast-2-opt, which can be slow on poor tours (segments are less likely to placed in deep nodes).
+This is intended to initialize tours for further optimization with fast-2-opt. fast-2-opt can be slow on poor tours (segments are less likely to placed in deep nodes).

 Compilation:
 1. Make sure "CXX" in "makefile" is set to the desired compiler.